dominickwok/pm-criteria/README.md

 ### Communication (15%)
 * Meetings/Logistics
     - Involves all relevant parties at a sufficiently early point in time for ongoing discussions
     - Drives to consensus in meetings, never relying on voting
     - All meetings have clearly defined goals and outcomes to measure success
-    - Owns meeting follow up and task delegation after getting concensus
+    - Owns meeting follow up and task delegation after getting consensus

 * Personal
     - Adjusts style of communication appropriately for different audiences, e.g., clients, engineers, designers, internal stakeholders